-“Checks and balances” refers to the Constitutionally mandated separation of powers that results from divided branches of government.
+The term “checks and balances” refers to the separation of powers that results from divided branches of government outlined in the U.S. Constitution.

 Though it’s sometimes said the United States has three “equal” branches of government, in reality the power of each has fluctuated throughout history.